quinn-dolan/portfolio/assets/docs/ecommerce-forecast/README.md

 Every blue cell is an editable input, every black cell is a calculation, and green cells link to another tab — change an assumption on the Assumptions tab and everything downstream recalculates.
 Tabs: Overview, Assumptions, H2 2026 Forecast, Levers & Elasticity, Channel Scorecard, Pressure Test, Monthly Data, Blended Summary, Unit Economics & Calendar, and Data Dictionary.

-A copy of the workbook (`eCommerce_Forecast_Quinn_portfolio.xlsx`) is included in this repo for anyone who'd rather open it directly than view it in Google Sheets.
+A copy of the workbook (`eCommerce_Forecast_Quinn.xlsx`) is included in this repo for anyone who'd rather open it directly than view it in Google Sheets.